Probably not. But it could happen.

 But here’s why you don’t have to worry…

-For a lot of people, earning lots of airline miles and points is 80-90% about the sign-up bonus.
+For a lot of people, earning lots of airline miles and points is 80-90% about the welcome bonus.

 If anything, these fees would only increase the number of people that use the card only to hit the minimum spend to earn the bonus.
 It would still be worth it to spend say $2,000 on the card to earn 50,000 bonus points.
 After that, you could just put the card in the sock drawer and switch to cash.